gardener/gardener-extension-networking-calico/docs/usage/usage.md

   enabled: true
 ```

-> ℹ️ The extension operator can also enable this landscape-wide.
+> ℹ️ The extension operator can also enable this by default for all shoots.
 In that case the field only needs to be set in order to opt out of it (`enabled: false`).

 The resulting object looks as follows: